nwithan8/tauticord/documentation/DOCUMENTATION.md

   - Name: Audiobooks  # The name of the library in Plex
     AlternateName: My Audiobooks  # The name to display in the statistics voice channels
     Albums: # Settings for the "Albums" statistic
+      CustomName: 'Books'  # Custom name to use for the statistic
       CustomEmoji: '📻'  # Custom emoji to use for the statistic
       Enable: true
       VoiceChannelID: 0  # The ID of the voice channel to update (0 for auto-management)